miller-cerna-laskowski-morris-eyring/anomaly-group-project/Readme.md

 We will be using Anomaly Detection methodoligies to answer the questions.
 The data source is from the curriculum_logs MySql CodeUp database.

 #### Project Objectives
-> - Obj 1
+> - Answer all questions.
 > - Obj 2 (if necess)
 > - Obj 3 (if necess)

 #### Goals
-> - Goal 1 (if necess)
-> - Goal 2 (if necess)
+> - Answer questions for CodeUp staff by analyzing data from curriculum_logs.
+> - Prepare a single slide that summarizes most important points which will be incorporated into an existing presentation.
-> - Document my process well enough to be presented or read like a report.
+> - Document process well enough to be presented or read like a report.

 #### Audience
 > - CodeUp Board Members
 > - CodeUp Students!

 #### Project Deliverables
-> - A final report notebook (exoplanet_study_notebook.ipynb)
+> - A final report notebook
-> - All necessary modules to make my project reproducible
+> - All necessary modules to make project reproducible
+> - An email before the due date which includes:
+    > - answering all questions
+    > - a link to final notebook
+    > - a summary google slide
+> -

 #### Data Dictionary
 - Note: Includes only those features selected for full EDA and Modeling: